 If you are the victim of domestic violence, we can help get you the services and support you need to protect yourself and your children.
 Call 911 if you are in immediate danger.
 You are entitled to a life free from abuse and violence.
 Let us help direct you to the help and support you need.

 If you are the victim of false allegations of domestic abuse, please know that you need to take steps to protect yourself and your loved ones from these types of serious allegations.
 Call Geary & Geary, LLP, for a consultation.

 Contact Our Divorce Modification Lawyers

 If you have questions regarding making changes — or opposing proposed changes — to your divorce agreement, contact our team of experienced attorneys.
-Call 978-319-4194 or toll-free at 866-497-7455 or complete the online form below to schedule a consultation with us.
+Call 978-319-4194 or complete the online form below to schedule a consultation with us.